Henry E. Huntington: Personal life

+Huntington retired from business in 1916.
+He died in Philadelphia while undergoing surgery on May 23, 1927.
+He and Arabella are buried in the Gardens of the Huntington Library in San Marino, California.

 Legacy

-Huntington left a prominent legacy with the Huntington Library, Art Museum and Botanical Gardens on his former estate in San Marino near Pasadena.
+Huntington left a prominent legacy with the Huntington Library, Art Museum, and Botanical Gardens on his former estate in San Marino near Pasadena.
 Other legacies in California include the cities of Huntington Beach and Huntington Park, as well as Huntington Lake.

-Also in greater Los Angeles are the Huntington Hospital in Pasadena, Henry E. Huntington Middle School in San Marino, and the grand boulevard, Huntington Drive, running eastbound from downtown Los Angeles.
-Its landscaped central parkway was previously the right-of-way for the Northern Division of the Pacific Electric.
+Also in greater Los Angeles are the Huntington Hospital in Pasadena, Henry E. Huntington Middle School in San Marino, and Huntington Drive running eastbound from downtown Los Angeles.

 Riverside's city park on Mount Rubidoux was originally named Huntington Park, and the road to the top was named Huntington Drive.
-After Frank Miller's heirs donated the property to the city, the city renamed the park the Frank A. Miller Rubidoux Memorial Park, and the road has become known as Mount Rubidoux Drive.
-A plaque that was dedicated to Huntington in 1907, in recognition of his contributions to the development of Mount Rubidoux, remains on a large boulder known as Huntington Rock.
-After Huntington's death a second tablet was placed on the north side of the hill at a place named the Huntington Shrine.
+Frank Miller's heirs donated the property to the city; the city renamed the park the Frank A. Miller Rubidoux Memorial Park, and the road has become known as Mount Rubidoux Drive.
+A plaque was dedicated to Huntington in 1907 in recognition of his contributions to the development of Mount Rubidoux.
+After Huntington's death, a second tablet was placed on the north side of the hill at a place named the Huntington Shrine.

-His legacy on the East Coast includes the Huntington Memorial Library in Oneonta, New York, opened July 9, 1920 in his childhood home.
+His legacy on the East Coast includes the Huntington Memorial Library in Oneonta, New York.

-As well as a portrait by Oswald Birley at the Huntington Library, portraits of Huntington were also painted by the Swiss-born American artist Adolfo Müller-Ury who built a studio less than a mile from Huntington's estate in San Marino in 1924-1925: a full-length, based on a photograph, is at the Collis Potter & Howard Edwards Huntington Memorial Hospital in Pasadena, and two seated versions, a small one of which was acquired by Huntington's son-in-law John Metcalf, and a larger one (which is presumed lost) which was engraved by an artist called Witherspoon in 1928.
-The artist also painted Huntington's granddaughter Mary Brockway Metcalf (this is on long-term loan to the offices of the Director of the Huntington Library and Art Gallery).